Lonabean98/pands-problem-sheet/README.md

 plt.grid()
 plt.show()

 ###Explanation:
 1. numpy and matplotlib.pyplot are imported.
-2. linspace returns evenly spaced numbers over a specified interval, in this case 0 to 4.
-Reference: https://numpy.org/doc/stable/reference/generated/numpy.linspace.html
+2. linspace returns evenly spaced numbers over a specified interval, in this case 0 to 4. (numpy.linspace, 2021)
 3. naming the label for each function.
 4. added second line.
 2 is superscripted to create 2 squared.
-Reference: https://stackoverflow.com/questions/21226868/superscript-in-python-plots
+(Superscript in Python plots, 2014)
 5. Added third line.
 3 is superscripted.
 6. Placed a legend in the upper left hand corner of the plot.
-Reference: https://stackoverflow.com/questions/19125722/adding-a- legend-to-pyplot-in-matplotlib-in-the-simplest-manner-possible
+(Adding a legend to PyPlot in Matplotlib in the simplest manner possible, 2020)
 7. Added title to plot.
 8. Added grid.
 9. Show or save figure.

-I got the code for the day of the week from https://stackoverflow.com/questions/8380389/how-to-get-day-name-from-datetime

 References:

-squareroot.py:
-This program takes an input and outputs the square root using Newtons approximation method.
-I referenced the code from https://stackoverflow.com/questions/55232484/newtons-method-for-approximating-square-roots in this program

-es.py:
-I found out the method to take an argument from a filename from https://www.tutorialsteacher.com/python/sys-module.
-I tested that this worked by downloading a different txt file from the internet and inputting their names as an argument, which worked.

-plottask.py:
-This program displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.
-I got the code to place a legend from: https://stackoverflow.com/questions/19125722/adding-a- legend-to-pyplot-in-matplotlib-in-the-simplest-manner-possible

-I got to code to superscript number from: https://stackoverflow.com/questions/21226868/superscript-in-python-plots
+Adding a legend to PyPlot in Matplotlib in the simplest manner possible.
+(2020, February 4).
+Retrieved from stackoverflow.com: https://stackoverflow.com/questions/19125722/adding-a-legend-to-pyplot-in-matplotlib-in-the-simplest-manner-possible

+Hatterer, R. (2020, July 29). datasets.load_iris() in Python.
+Retrieved from Stackoverflow: https://stackoverflow.com/questions/43159754/datasets-load-iris-in-python

+Joiner, M. (2011, December 5).
+How to get day name from datetime.
+Retrieved from Stackoverflow: https://stackoverflow.com/questions/8380389/how-to-get-day-name-from-datetime

+numpy.linspace.
+(2021, January 31).
+Retrieved from numpy.org: https://numpy.org/doc/stable/reference/generated/numpy.linspace.html

+Superscript in Python plots.
+(2014, January 20).
+Retrieved from stackoverflow.com: https://stackoverflow.com/questions/21226868/superscript-in-python-plots

+sys — System-specific parameters and functions. (n.d.).
+Retrieved from docs.python.org: https://docs.python.org/3/library/sys.html